Give us a call now for an immediate match with a local pro.

 Choose an HVAC company with highly trained technicians who have appropriate licensing and experience.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 There are no state-level requirements for general HVAC licensing in Pennsylvania.
 However, there may be local licensing requirements or certifications required for specific projects.
 You can also verify whether a contracting company has a valid Pennsylvania business license.
 You should also check reviews and complaints on sites like Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Pick a company with glowing reviews and testimonials about good customer experiences.
+Choose a company with glowing reviews and testimonials about fantastic customer experiences.

-Always get quotes for HVAC service in writing before committing to a provider.
-A comprehensive quote should cover both materials and labor.
-Make sure you agree to all terms before signing a contract.
+Always get HVAC quotes in writing before work begins.
+A detailed quote will cover costs for both labor and materials.
+Make sure that you agree to all terms before signing the contract.

 Normally, you should have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
-This also helps get your system ready for the summer and winter, when it typically sees the most use.
+This also helps get your system ready for the summer and winter, when it probably sees the most use.

 You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
 During all seasons, keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at a time.
 You could also consider purchasing a smart thermostat.